decert-me/rareskills-solana-course/src/en/chapter_8.md

 }
 ```

-Note that write is a function, not a macro as it does not have the !.
+Note that write is a function, not a macro as it does not have the `!`.

-If you try to do what we did above in Python, the code won’t compile because write only accepts one argument:
+If you try to do what we did above in Python, the code won’t compile because `write` only accepts one argument:

 ```
 // this does not compile